Who I Am

 In addition to providing psychotherapy, supervision, and consultation services, I am also a published author and nationally and internationally invited speaker on a variety of topics related to psychology and psychoanalysis, including eating disorders, working with survivors of abuse and other traumas, and training of young professionals.
 I have extensive experience in mentoring graduate students and young professionals, supervising, consulting, and program development for individuals in training ranging from undergraduate, graduate, and post-graduate levels.

 After receiving my doctorate in clinical psychology, I completed a post-doctoral four year certification in contemporary psychoanalysis as a candidate in the nationally regarded National Training Program in Contemporary Psychoanalysis at the National Institute for the Psychotherapies in New York City.
-I am serving as the Secretary for the Division of Psychoanalysis (Division 39) of the American Psychological Association, and am an active member of several professional organizations devoted to psychology, psychotherapy, and psychoanalysis.
+I served two terms as the Secretary for the Division of Psychoanalysis (Division 39) of the American Psychological Association where I continue as a board member, along with active memberships in several professional organizations devoted to psychology, psychotherapy, and psychoanalysis.

 I have also worked as the Training Director for the Boulder Institute for Psychotherapy and Research, where I have also taught, supervised post-graduate trainees, and developed programs and courses for students.
 I founded the organization’s Psychobabble series, a monthly seminar offered by professionals in the greater Boulder community to enhance local therapists’ education about issues pertaining to the practice of psychotherapy.